 Though the outcome may seem preset, the June 22 election will provide valuable insight into the state of Mauritanian politics.
 The UPR will be looking to maintain its authoritarian status quo despite a change in leadership, similar to the unfolding transitions in the Democratic Republic of the Congo, Sudan, and Zimbabwe.
 While the election is thus more a referendum on the UPR than a true opportunity for a pluralistic opening, the opposition’s vote share does matter.
 A stronger opposition showing would signal an erosion of UPR authority and could limit the range of options for the ruling party moving forward, with one such option rumored to be an Aziz comeback in 2024.
 Above all, the election will set the tone for the next five years, which will be critical in determining the extent of authoritarian entrenchment in Mauritania.

-Luke Tyburski is an Intern with the Africa Center.
+Luke Tyburski is a project assistant with the Africa Center.